Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 $ ./quarkus dev
 ```

-_If you run into issues regarding the fact the docker deamon can not be found.
+_If you run into issues regarding the fact the docker daemon can not be found.
 Please see: [Docker daemon not running](Docker-daemon-not-running)_

 To verify that the environment is running, open your web-browser en go to [the health-check](http://localhost:8080/q/health).
 If the response includes a `status:UP` you are good to go!

 ## Common used commands
-The following commands are useful when contributing to the littil-backend.
+The following commands are useful when contributing to the LITTIL API.
 You should run these within the project directory.
 - `$ ./quakus dev` / `$ ./mvnw quarkus:dev` for starting your development environment.
 - `$ ./quakus build [--native] --[no-]tests` / `$ ./mvnw quarkus:build [-D[no-]tests] [-Dnative]` to build an artifact.
 the native and (no-)test parameters are optional.